-In today’s technology-driven world, big data proliferation has revolutionized how businesses operate.
+In today’s technology-driven world, big data proliferation has revolutionised how businesses operate.
 With the vast amounts of data being generated and processed, ensuring the security of this valuable resource has become paramount.

 Understanding the importance of securing big data and implementing best practices is crucial to safeguarding sensitive information and maintaining the trust of customers and stakeholders.